jozu-ai/kitops/docs/src/docs/next-steps.md

 ### 3/ Writing Your Own Kitfile

-There are five parrts to a Kitfile:
+There are five parts to a Kitfile:

 1. The `package` section: Metadata about the ModelKit, including the author, description, and license
 1. The `model` section: Information about the serialized model